go-leap/dev/go/gen/readme.md

 get a final `return` statement appended to their `Body` at code-gen time, if they don't already have one.

-A small handful of `udevgogen` exports have entirely upper-case names such as `GEN_IF`, `GEN_BYCASE` and so on.
-All these offer _codegen-time_ control flow and their usage is showcased throughout the numerous `github.com/metaleap/go-gent/gents/...` packages.
+A small handful of `udevgogen` exports have entirely upper-case names (such as `GEN_IF`, `GEN_BYCASE`, `GEN_FOR`, `UNLESS`, etc.) All these offer _codegen-time_ control flow and their usage is showcased throughout the numerous `github.com/metaleap/go-gent/gents/...` packages.
 They do incur a slight overhead (vs. using Go-native control-flows) for the neat readability sugar they offer.
-The upper-case names do stand out appropriately in real-world multi-line AST constructions and this eases differentiating between say branches or loops at code-gen time vs. to-be-emitted branches or loops belonging to the currently generated AST nodes.
+The upper-case names do stand out in real-world multi-line AST constructions, letting the reader differentiate between say branches / loops to-be-evaluated at code-gen time vs. to-be-emitted branches/loops belonging to the currently generated AST nodes.

 Likewise, there are numerous interfaces with `IExpr`-prefixed names such as `IExprBoolish`, `IExprNumerish`, etc (implemented by the various `ISyn` AST-node